Lifailon/PowerShell.HardwareMonitor/README.md

 # PowerShell.HardwareMonitor

-Module for local and remote data acquisition temperature, load and other sensors system via [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) and [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) to output PowerShell console.
+Module for local and remote data acquisition temperature, fan speeds, load and other sensors system via [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) and [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) to output PowerShell console.

 This module implements an out-of-the-box and universal solution for configuring temperature sensor monitoring with **InfluxDB v1.x** and visualization in **Grafana**.